SlimeVR/SlimeVR-Rust/README.md

 Jokes aside, the official Java and C++ implementations of SlimeVR make up most of the core SlimeVR codebase.
 Many people know Java and C++, but there is a growing interest in Rust too.
-By providing this repository, we hope to encourage people interested in rust to contribute to SlimeVR.
+By providing this repository, we hope to encourage people interested in Rust to contribute to SlimeVR.
 This may lead to new applications and features that can either work alongside, or give back to, the mainline Java codebase.

 ## Contributing